 Yes, Minecraft Caves & Cliffs does add a terrifying-sounding monster, but it also gives players not one, but two potential best friend mobs that can help them take down pesky enemies.
 Here is everything you can look forward to when Minecraft 1.17 goes live.

-The Minecraft Caves & Cliffs release date has been split, with the first part arriving Summer 2021 and the second set for the holiday season, for both the Windows 10 and Java Edition.
+The Minecraft Caves & Cliffs release date has been split, with the first part arriving Summer 2021 and the second set for the holiday season, for both the Windows 10 and Java Editions.
 It was first announced during this year’s Minecraft Live presentation.